-1. Roads shall be designed and constructed to meet the minimum standards as provided for in Section 14, Road Design and Construction Standards.
+- 1. Roads shall be designed and constructed to meet the minimum standards as provided for in Section 14, Road Design and Construction Standards. [(AMD), TM-05.14.2024, WA-36] - 2.
+In general, provision shall be made for vehicular access to the development and circulation within the development in such a manner as to:

-- 2. In general, provision shall be made for vehicular access to the development and circulation within the development in such a manner as to: - a.
+- a.
 Safeguard against hazards to traffic and pedestrians on existing roads and within the development.; - b.
 Minimize traffic congestion on any road; - c.
 Provide safe and convenient circulation on public roads and within the development; - d.
 Discourage through traffic in residential subdivisions; and - e.
 Should street lighting be required by the Planning Board it shall be installed by the developer as approved by the Planning Board.
-The cost of installation shall be the responsibility of the developer and comply with municipal specifications. - 3.
+The cost of installation shall be the responsibility of the developer and comply with municipal specifications. [(AMD), TM-05.14.2024, WA-36] - 3.
 Access Control. - a.
 Where a lot has frontage on two or more roads, the access to the lot shall be provided to the lot across the frontage and to the road where there is lesser potential for traffic congestion and for hazards to traffic and pedestrians.
 This restriction shall be a condition of plan approval and as a deed restriction to the affected lots. - b.
 The Planning Board may require, based upon site distances and volume of traffic, the use of shared or common driveways, where such lots will be accessed by off-site public roads. - c.
-Where new roads intersections or driveway curb-cuts are proposed, site distances, as measured along the road onto which traffic will be turning, shall be based upon the posted speed limit and conform to the table be-low.
+Where new road intersections or driveway curb cuts are proposed, site distances, as measured along the road onto which traffic will be turning, shall be in accordance with Section 14, Road Design and Construction Standards. [(AMD), TM-05.14.2024, WA-36] - 4.
+Sidewalks or pedestrian easements may be required by the Planning Board to provide safe and convenient access to common areas, existing roads, play-grounds, or other public/private facilities.